Linaro/website/_posts/2016/07/2016-07-25-lhg-sprint-report.markdown

 I was deeply gratified to see a high level of commitment to engineering excellence exhibited by the Linaro and member assignee engineers throughout the week.
 A big thank you to all for making it a tremendous success!

-{% include image.html name="dinner-at-LHG-sprint-2016.png" alt="Dinner at LHG sprint 2016" class="small-inline right " %}
+{% include image.html name="dinner-at-LHG-sprint-2016.png" alt="Dinner at LHG sprint 2016" class="medium-inline right" %}

 _LHG Sprint Team Dinner._